An-Nisa, 34: To beat them (iḍribūhunna)

 The book Woman in the Shade of Islam by Saudi scholar Abdul Rahman al-Sheha stated that a man may "beat" his wife only if it occurs without "hurting, breaking a bone, leaving blue or black marks on the body and avoiding hitting the face, at any cost."

 A widely used 1930 English translation of the Quran by British Muslim scholar Marmaduke Pickthall determined the verse to mean that, as a last resort, men can "scourge" their wives.

-Some jurists argue that even when hitting is acceptable under the Qur'an, it is still discountenanced.The medieval jurist ash-Shafi'i, founder of one of the main schools of fiqh, commented on this verse that "hitting is permitted, but not hitting is preferable."
+Some jurists argue that even when hitting is acceptable under the Qur'an, it is still discountenanced.

 In his book No god but God, University of Southern California scholar Reza Aslan, stated that false interpretations of the text have occurred because Quranic commentary "has been the exclusive domain of Muslim men."

 The Islamic prophet Mohammed himself, according to Islamic tradition, never once struck a woman in argument.
 This fact is sometimes cited in debates about the text.